ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation

-To mitigate this, we further propose \textbf{Subspace-Preserving Regularization (SPR)}, which introduces cross-task orthogonality regularization during training to distribute task knowledge across independent subspaces, while incorporating a small collaborative rank to preserve shared structure.
-This suppresses interference and collapse among subspaces, promoting stable and collaborative multi-task adaptation.
+To mitigate this, we further propose \textbf{Subspace-Preserving Regularization (SPR)}, which enforces orthogonality among different task-specific subspaces during training while retaining a partially shared collaborative subspace for knowledge sharing.
+This orthogonality constraint enhances the expressiveness of the low-rank subspaces initialized by HASI and effectively alleviates the problem of subspace collapse (refer to \cref{sec:Experiments_on_Various_Ranks} for experimental evidence).

-Notably, HASI and SPR work synergistically: HASI explicitly preserves task-specific parameter subspaces at initialization, providing a structural foundation that enables SPR to maintain their independence throughout training.
+Notably, HASI and SPR work \textit{synergistically}: HASI creates heterogeneous subspaces for task-aware knowledge injection \textit{at initialization}, while SPR preserves their diversity \textit{throughout training}, jointly enabling effective multi-task adaptation within a unified, mergeable LoRA framework.
 Our contributions are summarized as follows:

-\begin{itemize}[leftmargin=*] \item[\ding{182}] \textbf{\textit{Revealing Task Complexity and Heterogeneity.}} We reveal that downstream tasks exhibit varying levels of complexity and characteristics, which limits the effectiveness of uniform adaptation and motivates differentiated adaptation within a unified framework. \item[\ding{183}] \textbf{\textit{Parameter-Mergeable Multi-Task LoRA Framework.}} We propose Heterogeneity-Aware Subspace Initialization and Subspace-Preserving Regularization to address the challenges of task heterogeneity modeling and subspace collapse during multi-task adaptation, enabling effective multi-task adaptation while preserving parameter mergeability and inference efficiency. \item[\ding{184}] \textbf{\textit{Comprehensive Empirical Validation across Diverse Tasks.}} We conduct extensive experiments on multimodal and text-only benchmarks under varying multi-task mixtures, consistently demonstrating robust performance improvements and efficiency advantages over strong baselines. \end{itemize}
+\begin{itemize}[leftmargin=*] \item[\ding{182}] \textbf{\textit{Revealing and Modeling Heterogeneous Representational Demands Across Layers.}} We reveal that downstream tasks vary in complexity and characteristics across layers, motivating layer-wise heterogeneity modeling within a unified framework. \item[\ding{183}] \textbf{\textit{Effective and Efficient Multi-Task Low-Rank Adaptation Framework.}} We propose ThanoRA to address the challenges of task heterogeneity modeling and subspace collapse during multi-task training, enabling effective multi-task adaptation while preserving parameter mergeability and inference efficiency, supplementing the shortcomings of merging- and MoE-based methods. \item[\ding{184}] \textbf{\textit{Comprehensive Empirical Validation.}} We conduct extensive experiments on multimodal and text-only benchmarks, consistently demonstrating robust performance improvements and efficiency advantages over strong baselines, surpassing even separate task-specific fine-tuning. \end{itemize}